History of El Salvador in Timeline

 2021: Homicides Recorded

-In 2021, El Salvador recorded 1,140 homicides, the lowest since the end of the civil war.
+In 2021, El Salvador recorded 1,140 homicides, the lowest number of recorded murders since the end of the civil war in 1992.

-In 2021, El Salvador's gross domestic product in purchasing power parity was estimated to be US$57.95 billion, with a real GDP growth of 4.2%.
+In 2021, El Salvador's gross domestic product (GDP) in purchasing power parity was estimated at US$57.95 billion, growing real GDP at 4.2%.

 In 2021, El Salvador's population was 6,314,167.

-January 2022: IMF Urges Reversal of Bitcoin Decision
+January 2022: IMF Urges Reversal on Bitcoin, Bukele Announces Bitcoin City

-According to a survey conducted by the Salvadoran Chamber of Commerce, as of March 2022 only 14% of merchants in El Salvador processed at least one Bitcoin transaction.
+According to a survey conducted by the Salvadoran Chamber of Commerce, as of March 2022, only 14% of merchants in the country processed at least one Bitcoin transaction.

-Beginning on 25 March 2022, three days of gang-related violence occurred, leaving 87 people dead, prompting President Bukele to request a state of emergency and order mass arrests.
+Beginning on 25 March 2022, three days of gang-related violence occurred that left 87 people dead.
+In response, President Bukele asked the Salvadoran parliament to ratify a state of emergency, and on 26 March, he ordered mass arrests.

-As of May 2022, with government bonds trading at 40% of their original value, there was a prospect of a looming sovereign default.
+As of May 2022, government bonds were trading at 40% of their original value, indicating a looming sovereign default.

 2022: Homicide Rate